Catherine Kieu: Overview

-Kieu was accused of drugging her husband, cutting off his penis with a 10-inch kitchen knife, and putting it in a garbage disposal to prevent reattachment on July 11, 2011.
+Kieu was accused of drugging her husband, waiting for him to wake up, cutting off his penis with a 10-inch kitchen knife, and putting it in a garbage disposal to prevent reattachment on July 11, 2011.
 Kieu called the police after the incident.
 When they arrived her husband was in bed, bleeding and tied down.
 He had emergency surgery at UC Irvine Medical Center, and was released, but did not have his penis reattached.
 He is able to urinate, but unable to have sexual intercourse.
 He stated at trial that as a result of the assault and permanent injury to his genitalia, he felt as if he had been murdered.

 The responding police had not determined a clear motive for Kieu's actions, but Kieu's husband filed for divorce in May, 2011, and the couple remained together in their Garden Grove condominium.
 KTLA reported that they were married December 29, 2009 and had been married 16 months.
 Kieu was charged with false imprisonment, assault with a deadly weapon, aggravated mayhem, poisoning, administering a drug with intent to commit a felony, and spousal abuse.
 She was held in an Orange County, California jail on a $1 million bond.

 Trial

 The case went to trial in April 2013 and Kieu was indicted of torture and aggravated mayhem.
 She pleaded not guilty.
 During the trial, the prosecution alleged that Kieu committed the crime because her husband had re-established a relationship with an ex-girlfriend and filed for divorce.
 Frank Bittar, her public defender, argued that Kieu had been subjected to sexual and verbal abuse.
 During her childhood in Vietnam, Kieu had been subjected to molestation and other abuse.
 Bittar stated that Kieu's husband "demanded sex in ways that caused her pain" and that his client had "a break from reality" when she committed the crime.
 A voice activated recorder captured the event on July 11, 2011 and the audio recording was replayed in the courtroom; Kieu yelled, "You deserve it!" three times before assaulting her husband.

 Deputy District Attorney John Christl told reporters: "This woman went to extreme lengths to destroy this man's manhood by placing it in the garbage disposal.
 She did this out of vengeance, vanity and jealousy."

 She was found guilty on April 29, 2013 of both torture and aggravated mayhem.
 She was sentenced on June 28, 2013, and received life in prison with the possibility of parole after seven years.
-As of August 2021, she has not been granted parole and is imprisoned at the Central California Women's Facility.
+As of September 2025, she has not been granted parole and is imprisoned at the Central California Women's Facility.